liveryvideo/docs/docs/interactive-portal.md

 Key features:

 - Slider or free value input
-- Column diagram of result
+- Line diagram of result
+- Optional time limit for answers
+- Optional hiding of the question text
+- Optional forcing of the interaction to the foreground
+- Show/hide the percentage of the results

 #### Rating